 How often do Park Scholars meet?

-During the first year, scholars meet for a weekly seminar.
-After the first year, students meet less frequently — typically during class meetings or on class trips.
-A weekly time is reserved all four years for class and project planning meetings.
-NEW WORDING | How often do Park Scholars meet?

 During the freshman year, scholars meet for a weekly seminar.
 After the freshman year, students meet less frequently – typically during Leadership Academy modules and on class trips.
 A weekly time is reserved all four years for class and project planning meetings.